 Good Old Raisins and Peanuts (GORP) is anything BUT the same ole, same ole today.
-Trail mix has undergone a metamorphosis, with varieties that range from the savory to the Willy Wonka sweet and the only rule is that if you can pack it in a zip top baggie, it’s fair game!
+Trail mix has undergone a metamorphosis, with varieties that range from the savory to the Willy Wonka sweet and the only rule is that if you can pack it in a Zip Top baggie, it’s fair game!

 This trail mix takes the classic and updates it with high quality ingredients and twists.
 Whole roasted cashews, high quality chocolate chips, and flaked coconut all concentrated into a mix that is delicate enough to serve as a nibble with elegant cocktails.
 Get our Gourmet Trail Mix recipe.

 Visions of hula girls and beaches are on the horizon with this trail mix.
 Dried pineapple and mango, salted cashews, and nutty sesame sticks are in the mix—don’t shy away from adding some macadamia nuts, too.
 Get our Tropical Snack Trail Mix recipe.

 This traditional Indian snack works perfectly as a trail mix but is so savory that you might want to serve it as an appetizer.
-Quinoa, raisins, puffed rice, and a slew of Indian seasonings and spices like turmeric and cilantro give this a decidedly southeast Asian bent.
-Get the recipe here.
+Quinoa, raisins, puffed rice, and a slew of seasonings and spices like turmeric and cilantro give this a decidedly southeast Asian bent.
+Get the Savory Quinoa Trail Mix recipe.

 This trail mix hits all of the right notes: Sweet, salty, spicy, and crunchy.
 Wasabi coated green peas, sweet and chewy cranberries, and a mixture of nuts are a great mix in for popcorn during movie night.
 Get the Sweet and Spicy Wasabi Trail Mix recipe.

 This trail mix is just as good on ice cream as it is out of hand.
-Chocolate covered pretzels, cranberrie and almods give energy on the hiking trail and a sugar buzz as an afternoon treat.
-Get the recipe here.
+Chocolate covered pretzels, cranberries and almonds give energy on the hiking trail and a sugar buzz as an afternoon treat.
+Get the Chocolate Lovers Trail Mix recipe.